ldb/opentelemetry-benchmark/README.md

 Each Benchmark is described in a *plan file* that can be found under `./plans`.
 Note that a plan should only be run if the matching OpenTelemetry config (check the prefix) has been deployed.
+To apply a different configuration, provide the respectie configuration name to the `sut_config_file` Terraform variable in `terraform/variables.tf`.

 ### promdl